honestbleeps/Reddit-Enhancement-Suite/README.md

 ##### Building in Chrome

   1. Go to `Menu->Tools->Extensions` and tick the `Developer Mode` checkbox
-  2. Choose `Load unpacked extension` and point it to the `dist/chrome` folder.
+  2. Choose `Load unpacked extension` and point it to the `/dist/chrome` folder (not the `/chrome` folder).
 Make sure you only have one RES version running at a time.
   3. Any time you make changes to the script, you must go back to the `Menu->Tools->Extensions` page and `Reload` the extension.

 ##### Building in Microsoft Edge